-Each individual tutor has a role to monitor an individual student's understanding and progress at Unit level and feed comments to the course team.
-At individual Unit level, tutors may wish to use a range of mechanisms to support students and to establish if students are progressing well on the course.
+Each individual tutor has a role to monitor an individual student's understanding and progress at Unit level and feed comments to the Course Team.
+At individual Unit level, tutors may wish to use a range of mechanisms to support learners and to establish if students are progressing well on the course.